Yom Kippur & 2 Samuel: When David Goes Too Far

 Our religion asks each of us to do a personal atonement during the weeks before Yom Kippur.
 We consider who we might have harmed during the past year, repent as much as we can, and ask each person for forgiveness (when it is possible, and when it does no further harm).
 We also consider how we have fallen short in our service to God, or perhaps to the still, small voice within.
 This work is different for each individual.

 But on Yom Kippur we all chant out loud a list of sins that we as individuals may not have committed.
-And every offense is in the first person plural, “we”, indicated by the verb ending וּ (u) = we.
+And every offense is in the first person plural, “we”, indicated by the verb ending with the letter וּ (u) = we.

 Ha-evinu vehirshanu, zadnu, chamasnu, tafalnu sheker.